10 Best LGBTQ+ Movies on Amazon Prime Right Now

 With Hollywood A-listers like Jim Carrey, Ewan McGregor, and Leslie Mann in front of the camera, ‘I Love You Phillip Morris’ hosts a rather novel plot.
 Carrey’s Steven Russell, a notable con artist, falls in love with McGregor’s Phillip Morris while the two are incarcerated.
 However, when the latter is released from jail, the former hatches many a plan to be reunited with his lover.

 This black comedy is the directorial debut of John Requa and Glenn Ficarra and has etched its place in the cinematic world as well.
-Considering that the film highlights the real-life and crimes of the infamous Steven Jay Russell, ‘I Love You Phillip Morris’ is definitely an entry on this list that hits the right spot.
+Considering that the film highlights the real-life crimes of the infamous Steven Jay Russell, ‘I Love You Phillip Morris’ is definitely an entry on this list that hits the right spot.

-Read More: Best Infidelity Movies on Amazon Prime Right Now
+Read More: Best Infidelity Movies on Amazon Prime

 SPONSORED LINKS